 In the book of Acts, we find a story so shocking that none of us would have written it.
-It’s rarely taught in church and children’s Bibles completely ignore it.
+Children’s Bibles completely ignore it and it’s rarely taught in church.

-In the first century, Christians made a practice of selling their possessions and belongings to meet each other’s needs.
-(Acts 2:45) Joseph of Cyprus sold his field and gave the money to the apostles for ministry.
+The first century context was that Christians were selling their possessions and belongings to meet each other’s needs.
+(Acts 2:45) Joseph of Cyprus, aka Barnabas, sold his field and gave the money to the apostles for ministry.
 Ananias and Sapphira followed his example and sold a piece of their property to support gospel ministry.
 (Acts 4:36-5:1)

 What Was Wrong?